yuxuanzhuang/ggmolvis/docs/source/index.rst

 As molecular simulations and other molecular entities continue to grow in scale and complexity, there is an increasing demand for flexible, high-quality visualization tools capable of handling these complex datasets efficiently.
-Molecular Nodes (About – Molecular Nodes ) enables quick import and visualization of structural biology data inside of Blender, a free and open-source 3D computer graphics software tool.
+Molecular Nodes enables quick import and visualization of structural biology data inside of Blender, a free and open-source 3D computer graphics software tool.
 Blender has proven to be an innovative platform, providing versatile and industry-quality renderings of static molecules, molecular dynamics (MD) simulations (with the support